Make Your Own Christmas Village starting with this German Half-Timbered Paper House - the Christmas Village House

 Cut out window openings

-I did not draw the windows on the house pattern so you can decide exactly where you want the windows placed.
+I did not draw the windows on the initial house pattern so you could decide exactly where you want the windows placed.
 The sketch pretty much shows where the windows should be for this design.

 Prime and paint the house and stencil the stone foundation